Bryce Brentz: Boston Red Sox

 Brentz was drafted by the Boston Red Sox in the first round of the 2010 Major League Baseball Draft.

 Entering 2013, Brentz was ranked as the sixth best prospect in the Red Sox minor league system.
 He was preparing to participate in spring training of 2013 until he accidentally shot himself in the leg while cleaning his handgun during the offseason.
 Brentz returned to the Pawtucket Red Sox of the Triple-A International League, but missed time in July and August due to a torn meniscus.
-He posted a .262 average with 19 home runs and 64 RBIs in 88 games between Pawtucket and the Gulf Coast Red Sox, where he completed a rehab assignment, while tying with David Chester for the most home runs in the system.
+He posted a .262 average with 19 home runs and 64 RBI in 88 games between Pawtucket and the Gulf Coast Red Sox, where he completed a rehab assignment, while tying with David Chester for the most home runs in the system.

-Brentz was added to the Red Sox' 40-man roster on November 20, 2013.
+Brentz was added to the Red Sox' 40-man roster on November 20, 2013, in order to be protected from the Rule 5 draft.
 He played for Pawtucket in 2014 and was part of the team that won the International League Governors' Cup.
 After Pawtucket lost the one-game Triple-A World Series to the Omaha Storm Chasers of the Pacific Coast League, the Red Sox promoted Brentz to the major leagues, and he made his major league debut on September 17.
-He recorded a double off Pittsburgh Pirates pitcher Francisco Liriano in his first game for his first Major League hit.
+He recorded a double off Pittsburgh Pirates pitcher Francisco Liriano in his first game for his initial Major League hit.

 In 2015, Brentz missed time from May 20 through August 2 with a right hamstring strain.
-In 59 games with the PawSox that year, he hit .232 with 8 HR and 26 RBI.
+In 59 games with the PawSox that year, he hit .232 with 8 home runs and 26 RBI.

 In 2016, Brentz missed the beginning of the season, from April 6 to May 6, with an oblique injury.
-In 54 games with Pawtucket and 12 games of rehab for the Portland Sea Dogs, he hit a combined .242 with 5 HR and 24 RBI.
-He also had a stint with the Red Sox that year, hitting .279 with 1 HR and 7 RBI in 25 games.
+In 54 games with Pawtucket and 12 games of rehab for the Portland Sea Dogs, he hit a combined .242 with five home runs and 24 RBI.
+He also had a stint with the Red Sox that year, hitting .279 with one home run and seven RBI in 25 games.
 Brentz hit his first MLB home run on June 26, 2016, off Rangers pitcher Martin Pérez.

-On March 31, 2017, Brentz was outrighted off Boston's 40-man roster, and he accepted the assignment to Pawtucket.
+On March 31, 2017, Brentz was outrighted off Boston's 40-man roster and accepted the assignment to Pawtucket.
 He is out of options.
 He was named International League Player of the Week for the week of June 18.
 He was also named an IL Mid-Season All-Star and a Triple-A Home Run Derby participant.
-Brentz, who hit a total of 38 home runs in the derby, defeated Dan Vogelbach in the final round to win the derby title.
-On November 2, 2017, Brentz had his contract purchased from Triple-A.
+Brentz, who hit a total of 38 home runs in the derby, defeated Daniel Vogelbach in the final round to win the derby title.
+On November 2, Brentz had his contract purchased from Triple-A.